-→ carrying out a live audio
+→ carrying out a live audio description at the performance at Vivat, a theatre grant-aided by the city of Armentières, and at the Quai in Angers for the Centre chorégraphique national.
+The live audio description at Vivat was made possible thanks to the NGO Canopée and Éric Taquet, who provided the necessary equipment (headsets, mixing table, transmitter, microphone for the describer); → studio recording the audio description by Gérome Nox, a musician; this file is being held as a new audio resource (CD) available at the media library of the CND;

-- → studio recording the audio description by Gérome Nox, a musician; this file is being held as a new audio resource (CD) available at the media library of the CND; - → developing a programme of the performance in accessible formats: including a Braille version with thermoformed raised images produced by Patricia Welinski, a graphics teacher.
+→ developing a programme of the performance in accessible formats: including a Braille version with thermo-formed raised images produced by Patricia Welinski, a graphics teacher.